hschellman/training-docs/README.md

-DUNE Computing Training May 2022 edition
+DUNE Computing Training May 2023 edition
 ========================================

-This repository holds the source code of the webpage that is rendered [here](https://dune.github.io/computing-training-basics/).
+This repository holds the source code of the webpage that is rendered [here](https://dune.github.io/computing-basics/).

 This training module is part of an initiative of the [DUNE Computing Consortium](https://dunescience.org/).

-This edition of the computing training extends from the [January 2021 training](https://wiki.dunescience.org/wiki/DUNE_Computing_Tutorial_January_2021).

 When:

-2022 May 13-14, from 8:00 AM - 3:00 PM CST
+2023 May 24-25, from 2:30 PM - 6:00 PM CST

 What: